Speak with a safari expert

 Giants of history

-Assuming the early lemurs did arrive by raft, once they disembarked they set about colonizing their new home; breeding, adapting, and evolving into the many different species seen today.
-The lack of mammal competition allowed them to fill several open ecological niches, though the harsh climate of Madagascar shaped this evolution to include several shared traits such seasonal fat storage and strict breeding seasons (for all but two species).
+Assuming the early lemurs arrived by raft, once they disembarked, they colonised their new home, breeding, adapting, and evolving into the many species seen today.
+The absence of mammalian competition enabled them to fill several open ecological niches, although Madagascar’s harsh climate shaped this evolution, resulting in several shared traits, such as seasonal fat storage and strict breeding seasons (in all but two species).

 lemurs